 If other websites are pointing to you and saying that you are a great hotel in Sydney then Google looks at them and says, “You know, there are a few people around that agree with this website, let’s stick them higher up the rankings and see how we go.”

 Google isn’t just looking at what you say about yourself, they are also looking at what others say about you via backlinks.
-That is a very simple explaination of what is a very complicated procedure, but hopefully it sheds a little light on the subject.
+That is a very simple explanation of what is a very complicated procedure, but hopefully, it sheds a little light on the subject.